ucl-cssb/CIN_SV/README.md

 [Zenodo](https://doi.org/10.5281/zenodo.10114638).

-# Installation
-The program has been tested on *nix systems.

-## Required library
+## Required library for the simulation program
 * [GSL](https://www.gnu.org/software/gsl/)
 * [BOOST](https://www.boost.org)

+# Installation
+The simulation program has been tested on the latest versions of *nix systems, including:
+* macOS Sonoma 14.3.1, GSL 2.7.1, BOOST 1.83.0
+* Red Hat Enterprise Linux Server (Maipo) 7.8, GSL 2.4, BOOST 1.53.0
+* CentOS Linux (Core) 7, GSL 2.5, BOOST 1.53.0

 ## Compilation
 Download the source code and then run `make` in folder "src" to generate the simulation program 'simsv' in a few seconds.
+The simulation program 'simsv' will be stored in a new folder called "bin".

 # Usage
 Please run `./simsv -h` for all options.

-Please run `bash script/run_sv.sh` for an example.
+Please run `bash script/run_sv.sh` for an example, which will generate simulated data with the given parameters in less than one second or a bit longer depending on the system.
+The output will be stored in a new folder called "example".